microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 ### -Id

-Specifies search by package identifier
+Specify the package identifier to search for.
+By default, the command does a case-insensitive substring match.

 ```yaml
 Type: System.String